-Barb has been a member of the JCU Career Center staff since 1999.
+Barb has been a member of the JCU Center for Career Services staff since 1999.
 Prior to joining John Carroll University, she worked in a variety of roles in the field of broadcasting, law, and educational publishing.
 Barb earned a Bachelor Degree in education from Cleveland State University.

-Nikki manages Career Education courses for students who wish to receive academic credit for their internships.
-She will be a resource to students, helping them through the Learning Agreement and internship process.
-Nikki will also administer scholarship programs that are available to students in unpaid internships.
+Logan manages Career Education courses for students who wish to receive academic credit for their internships.
+He will be a resource to students, helping them through the Learning Agreement and internship process.
+Logan will also administer scholarship programs that are available to students in unpaid internships.

-Danielle has been with the Career Center since 2009.
+Danielle has been with the Center for Career Services since 2009.
 She earned a Bachelor of Music Education at Ithaca College.
 Danielle enjoys singing as a member of the Cleveland Orchestra Chorus, The Heights Christian Church Chancel Choir and Church Band in Shaker Heights, Ohio.

 Roseanne joined the JCU Center for Career Services in 2015.
 She is responsible for managing the office, coordinating administrative duties, and supervising student workers.
 She loves the interaction she has with students as well as being a part of the JCU community.